ToniWonKanobi/theoveranalyzed.net/posts/2018/4/8/revisiting-the-office-the-dinner-party.md

 But my subsequent viewings of <i>The Office</i> were more nuanced.
 Sure, the show is a comedy.
 There's no changing that.
 But there are *also* some really heartfelt moments that sort of get glossed over the first time through.

-Remember "Business School," when Micheal goes to Pam's art show?
+Remember "Business School," when Michael goes to Pam's art show?

 ![Get's me every time 😭][6]